yingweiwo

 Additional Infomation

-Aceclofenac is an oral non-steroidal anti-inflammatory drug (NSAID) with marked anti-inflammatory and analgesic properties used to treat osteoarthritis, rheumatoid arthritis and ankylosing spondylitis.
-It is reported to have a higher anti-inflammatory action or at least comparable effects than conventional NSAIDs in double-blind studies.
-Aceclofenac potently inhibits the cyclo-oxygenase enzyme (COX) that is involved in the synthesis of prostaglandins, which are inflammatory mediators that cause pain, swelling, inflammation, and fever.
-Aceclofenac belongs to BCS Class II as it possesses poor aqueous solubility.
-It displays high permeability to penetrate into synovial joints where in patients with osteoarthritis and related conditions, the loss of articular cartilage in the area causes joint pain, tenderness, stiffness, crepitus, and local inflammation.
-Aceclofenac is also reported to be effective in other painful conditions such as dental and gynaecological conditions.
-In 1991, aceclofenac was developed as an analog of a commonly prescribed NSAID, [DB00586], via chemical modification in effort to improve the gastrointestinal tolerability of the drug.
+Aceclofenac is a monocarboxylic acid, the carboxymethyl ester of diclofenac.
+It is a nonsteroidal anti-inflammatory drug (NSAID) associated with diclofenac, used to treat osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis.
+It is a prostaglandin intraperoxidase (EC 1.14.99.1) inhibitor, and also an NSAID and non-narcotic analgesic.
+It is a monocarboxylic acid, carboxylic acid ester, secondary amino compound, amino acid, and dichlorobenzene.
+Its function is related to diclofenac.
+Aceclofenac is an oral NSAID with significant anti-inflammatory and analgesic effects, used to treat osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis.
+It has been reported that in double-blind studies, Aceclofenac had a stronger anti-inflammatory effect, or at least comparable to conventional NSAIDs.
+Aceclofenac effectively inhibits cyclooxygenase (COX), an enzyme involved in the synthesis of prostaglandins, which are inflammatory mediators causing pain, swelling, inflammation, and fever.
+Aceclofenac belongs to the BCS class II drugs due to its poor water solubility.
+It has high permeability, allowing it to penetrate into synovial joints.
+In patients with osteoarthritis and related diseases, the loss of articular cartilage leads to joint pain, tenderness, stiffness, crepitus, and local inflammation.
+Aceclofenac has also been reported to be effective for other painful conditions, such as dental and gynecological conditions.
+In 1991, Aceclofenac was developed through chemical modification as an analogue of a commonly used NSAID [DB00586] to improve gastrointestinal tolerability.
 It is a more commonly prescribed drug in Europe.

 Mechanism of Action

-Through COX-2 inhibition, aceclofenac downregulates the production of various inflammatory mediators including prostaglandin E2 (PGE2), IL-1β, and TNF from the arachidonic acid (AA) pathway.
-Inhibition of IL-6 is thought to be mediated by diclofenac converted from aceclofenac.
-Suppressed action of inflammatory cytokines decreases the production of reactive oxygen species.
-Aceclofenac is shown to decreased production of nitrous oxide in human articular chondrocytes.
-In addition, aceclofenac interferes with neutrophil adhesion to endothelium by decreasing the expression of L-selectin (CD62L), which is a cell adhesion molecule expressed on lymphocytes.
-Aceclofenac is proposed to stimulate the synthesis of glycosaminoglycan in human osteoarthritic cartilage which may be mediated through its inhibitory action on IL-1 production and activity.
-The chrondroprotective effects are generated by 4'-hydroxyaceclofenac which suppresses IL-1 mediated production of promatrix metalloproteinase-1 and metalloproteinase-3 and interferes with the release of proteoglycan from chrondrocytes.
+Aceclofenac inhibits COX-2, downregulating various inflammatory mediators produced through the arachidonic acid (AA) pathway, including prostaglandin E2 (PGE2), IL-1β, and TNF.
+IL-6 inhibition is thought to be mediated by diclofenac, a derivative of Aceclofenac.
+The activity of inflammatory cytokines is suppressed, thereby reducing the production of reactive oxygen species.
+Studies have shown that Aceclofenac can reduce nitric oxide production in human articular chondrocytes.
+Furthermore, Aceclofenac interferes with neutrophil-endothelial cell adhesion by reducing the expression of the cell adhesion molecule L-selectin (CD62L) expressed on the surface of lymphocytes.
+Aceclofenac is thought to stimulate the synthesis of glycosaminoglycans in human osteoarthritic cartilage, possibly through its inhibitory effect on IL-1 production and activity.
+Chondroprotective effects are produced by 4'-hydroxyAceclofenac, which inhibits IL-1-mediated production of matrix metalloproteinase-1 and matrix metalloproteinase-3 and interferes with the release of proteoglycans from chondrocytes.

 Pharmacodynamics